JohanLarsson/Next/README.md

 Next
 ====

-Trying to write something to consume https://api.test.nordnet.se/projects/api/wiki/REST_API_documentation
+Trying to write something to consume [Next API](https://api.test.nordnet.se/projects/api/wiki/REST_API_documentation)

+To use the dev environment create an account on the forum

+The username and password is used for logging in to the dev api.

 For running the integration tests create a file C:\temp\TempCreds.xml with contents: